Derek Kavanagh: Biography

 Kavanagh was born in the Turner's Cross suburb of Cork City in 1980.
 The youngest of five sons (Pat, Larry, Joe, Paul, Derek) his first sporting love was soccer.
 Three Kavanagh brothers played with Casement Celtic and Tramore Athletic, two fierce city rivals, and grew up near Turner's Cross, home of the newly formed Cork City F.C.
 Kavanagh's passion for soccer changed when his older brother Joe joined the Cork minor football team.
 Three Kavanagh brothers (Joe, Larry, Derek) would subsequently play together with the famous Nemo Rangers club on the south side of the city.
-Derek is also famous for being one of the youngest members of The High Street Warriors - a loose collective of High Street natives with particular ties to the Tonyville cul-de-sac.
-The group was famed for late night games of tip the can, endless games of Nods and Volleys, brutal games of Runaway Runaway Knock, and imposing their dominating presence over Warrior Square (just opposite Zico's Pizzas).
-The shadowy group have always declined public comment and a full membership list has always eluded the authorities though local folklore suggests a rite of passage involved each member scrawling his name into the Capwell Road street sign (usually with Tipex or a nail).
+Derek is also famous for being one of the youngest members of The High Street Warriors - a loose collective of High Street natives with particular ties to the cul-de-sac.
+The group was famed for late night games of tip the can, endless games of Nods and Volleys, brutal games of Runaway Runaway Knock, and imposing their dominating presence over (just opposite Zico's Pizzas).
+The shadowy group have always declined public comment and a full membership list has always eluded the authorities though local folklore suggests a rite of passage involved each member scrawling his name into the (usually with Tipex or a nail).